abuehl/abuehl.github.io/_posts/2026-04-09-internal-partitions.md

 ...
 ```

-Both external and internal partions can only be imported inside other parts
+Both external and internal partitions can only be imported inside other parts
 of the module they belong to.
 Their names are local to that module.
 Every
 partition of a module needs to have a distinct partition name.
 Two separate
 partitions cannot use the same partition name.